vegantransistor/BoschSmartHome/P1/README.md

 ![stack](./pictures/stack.png)

-The BootROM needs a stack in OCRAM located at 0x4030B800 and in the same time the image is loaded in OCRAM at address 0x403000000.
-"It will be apparent to those skills in the art" that a stack corruption can happen if too many data are loaded.
+The BootROM needs a stack in OCRAM located at 0x4030B800 and in the same time the image is loaded in OCRAM at address 0x403000000. *It will be apparent to those skills in the art* that a stack corruption can happen if too many data are loaded.
 And this is exactly what happens when we increase the size of the ISW part to an "illegal" value.

-We can place a valid return address at a specific place of the increased ISW and the program pointer is then loaded with this address at the next function call return (my guess, something like "pop pc").
+We can place a valid return address at a specific place of the increased ISW and the program pointer is then loaded with this address at the next function call return (something like "pop pc").
 So we can place our own code at some place in the ISW part, putting the magic address and our code is executed… BEFOREthe signature is checked!
 This means: secure boot is probably broken.

 **Summary: How does secure boot process is bypassed (guesses):**